The PACT Act is Law. What Does that Mean for Veterans When it Comes to VA Benefits?

 VA will be reaching out to veterans who were previously denied for one of the presumptive conditions about refiling claims, but veterans do not have to wait until being contacted by VA before filing their supplemental claim.

 “We want to encourage them to refile their claim, but we also need to educate them,” Velasquez said.
 “We want to reach as many people as we can to let them know their options.
 You do have options.
 The veteran must refile and that's why we encourage them to work with a VSO, look at their options, and file the claim the right way.”

 If a veteran now qualifies for disability compensation under the PACT Act, payments will not be retroactive to date of filing the initial claim if filed before the PACT Act passed, but could become effective as of Aug.
 10, 2022, when the bill was signed into law.

 Unfortunately, given the nature of some of the presumptive conditions, including multiple cancers, some toxic-exposed veterans may not have survived to see this legislation pass.
 In this case, family members may now be eligible for benefits, including Dependency and Indemnity Compensation (DIC), which is a monthly payment for an eligible surviving spouse, dependent children, or parents.

-“There is the possibility for survivor benefits,” Daniel said.
+“There is the possibility for survivor benefits,” Fletcher said.
 “However, if the veteran is still living and, unfortunately, has a terminal illness, they should apply now because it establishes the service connection, which is required for their survivor benefits.
 If their loved one passed away from one of these conditions, even if they filed a claim for survivor benefits and were denied in the past, they should reapply.”